 R = Rapido (Spanish for “fast fire”)

-A revelation from Luis….since the guns were made with a French influence it could be ……
+A revelation from Luis….since the guns were made in France it could be ……

 A = Arret (French for “Stop”),